lake-lab/lake-lab.github.io/_pages/projects.md

 Behavioral scientists must often choose between two computational paradigms with complementary strengths and weaknesses: Bayesian models or neural networks.
 An ideal paradigm would facilitate testing different priors; Bayesian models make this easy, while neural networks do not.
 Similarly, an ideal paradigm would avoid over-simplifications; neural networks make this easy, while Bayesian models do not.
 We aim to combine the best of both with an approach we call Bayesian distillation with Behavioral Tuning (BBT).
 BBT allows for flexible modeling of behavior using powerful Transformers, even from minimal behavioral data, by distilling Bayesian priors into the networks and then by fine-tuning the networks further on raw behavioral examples.

 __Recent articles__
 - Lake, B. M. (2025).
 More accurate behavioral predictions with hybrid Bayesian-connectionist models. <em>Preprint coming soon</em>.
-(Email Brenden for draft).

 __Future directions__
 - Advance interpretability for BBT models (hypothesis decoding, causal analysis,understanding the gradient steps during behavioral tuning)